-Animals cannot digest corn.
-Besides the fact that it is genetically engineered, it is also full of pesticides.
+Animals cannot digest corn well.
+Corn is typically is genetically engineered and often laden with pesticides.
 Because of these facts, I prefer to feed my Maltese a corn free dog food.
 Even the expensive dog foods or ones you see at most Vet’s offices may contain corn.
 The best thing you can do to provide a high quality diet for your Maltese puppy is to do your research on the different dog foods that are available in your area.

 I recommend researching different dog food for your Maltese on these websites:

 When your new Maltese puppy first arrives home, you want to monitor its intake and outtake.
 In other words, what goes in must come out.
 Your Maltese puppy should be urinating and defecating several times per day.
 If your new puppy is not producing waste, then it probably isnt eating or drinking either.
 You will need to encourage your Maltese puppy to eat and drink.
+Hand feeding is best!
 Try adding water to the puppy’s kibble to soften it up.
 Canned or wet food has a strong odor that is enticing to a Maltese puppy.
 Let the puppy lick some wet food from your fingers as you stroke it and tell your pup what a good dog they are.
-You can also try offering low sodium chicken broth, boiled chicken breast, Baby rice cereal or Baby food from a jar, such as chicken or turkey.
+You can also try offering low sodium chicken broth, boiled chicken breast, Baby rice cereal or Baby food from a jar.
 If at any time your Maltese puppy acts lethargic, off balance or is salivating, this could mean the puppy has not eaten a sufficient amount and is experiencing hypoglycemia.
 Encourage eating & water intake and call your vet immediately.
 Your breeder should discuss hypoglycemia with you before taking your new puppy home.
-Hypoglycemia is preventable.